Elearnmarkets - Financial Market Learning

 On the other hand, when MFI fall below 20 then the prices can continue to fall in the presence of a strong downward trend.

-In the below daily chart of Tata Motors Ltd. we can see how the stock after reaching the oversold zone, reverses to uptrend and reached the overbought zone:
+In the below daily chart of Tata Motors Ltd. we can see how the stock after reaching the oversold zone, reverses to an uptrend and reached the overbought zone:

 If the MFI increases above 90, it is considered a truly overbought condition, and a below 10 MFI is considered a truly oversold condition.
 However, the MFI beyond 90 and less than 10 occur rarely as it suggests that a price movement is not sustainable.